 Dropping/Adding and Late Registration

-Students may adjust their schedule with 100% tuition refund by dropping/adding courses during the established timeframes for each course, as listed below.
-Students are responsible to complete the appropriate drop/add procedure via Student Planning or in-person by the designated deadline dates.
+Students may adjust their schedule with 100% tuition refund by dropping/adding courses during the established deadlines for each course, as listed below.
+Students are responsible to complete the appropriate drop/add procedure via WAVE or in-person by the designated deadline dates.
 No refunds will be processed for drops processed after the established deadline.